icc-canoo/handbook/docs/why-icc.md

 Thanks to newcomers and their kids who quite literally wrap themselves in the Maple Leaf, Canada qualified for the 2022 World Cup, ending a 36-year drought.

 <bordered-image alt="Canada men's soccer tea" src="./_media/soccer-qualified.jpeg"></bordered-image>
+> Want to go deeper?
+Read Daniel's 2022 Toronto Star op-ed: [Canadian soccer proves the power of citizenship](https://www.thestar.com/opinion/contributors/2022/02/07/canadian-soccer-proves-the-power-of-citizenship.html).

 One of Canada's biggest hit shows, which succeeded domestically and abroad, is _Kim's Convenience_, written by Korean immigrant, Ins Choi.
-It's a story that can only happen here, and and audiences around the world lapped it up.
+It's a story that can only happen here, and audiences around the world lapped it up.

 <bordered-image alt="Kim's convenience cast covershot" src="./_media/kim-cover.png"></bordered-image>

 Tareq Hadhad has become an international sensation since arriving in Canada in 2016 as a refugee from Syria.
 He has built a hugely successful business, Peace by Chocolate, which is a major contributor to community organizations across the country (including the ICC).
-This virtuous enterprise has garenered tonnes of attention, showing the world why Canada's openness to newcomers is such a core strength of ours.
+This virtuous enterprise has garnered tonnes of attention, showing the world why Canada's openness to newcomers is such a core strength of ours.
 Tareq's story has now been turned into a feature film, with Canada's welcoming disposition playing a central role.
 Tareq became a citizen at the first available opportunity and joined our Canoo program soon after.

 <bordered-image alt="Tareq Hadhad becomes a Canadian citizen" src="./_media/tareq-citizenship.jpeg"></bordered-image>

 ### Crisis of confidence emerging
 Overall, Canada remains a great place for immigrants to settle.
 But there are storm clouds emerging that we can't ignore.

-For starter's, the number of immigrants who become citizens within 10 years of arrival plummeted by almost 20% between 2001 and 2016.
+For starters, the number of immigrants who become citizens within 10 years of arrival plummeted by almost 20% between 2001 and 2016.

 <bordered-image alt="Chart of Canada's declining citizenship rates" src="./_media/declining-citizenship-rates.png"></bordered-image>